Stream of consciousness and interior monologue are two modes of narration. They are similar, and in fact, both might be used within a single work.

 Interior monologue is a stylised way of thinking out loud.
-(Technically: thinking ‘on the page’.)
+(Thinking ‘on the page’.)

 Some people call it ‘internal’ monologue.
 This is the same thing.

 Unlike stream-of-consciousness, an interior monologue can be integrated into a third-person narrative.
 The viewpoint character’s thoughts are woven into description, using the author’s own language.

 This is the essential difference between interior monologue and straight narrative:

 The narrator talking (You know ‘the narrator’ — that made-up character who sounds like the author — but please don’t mistake authors for narrators — not all authors are crazy axe-wielding, mentally unstable murderers, unlike many of their narrators.)